Why is a Climate Bond Standard needed?

 Are there fees involved?

 Yes, Climate Bonds issuers will pay a small fee for verification of their claims (to be determined by the verifier) and then for certification.
-Registration of the bond with the Climate Bonds Standard Board = one tenth of a basis point.
+Registration of the bond with the Climate Bonds Standard Advisory Board* = one tenth of a basis point.
 E.g. £5,000 on a £500 million bond

 Why would bond issuers bother?